drscotthawley/devblog4/_posts/2020-07-01-Citations-Via-Bibtex.md

        style: <name>
    ```

-   ...naming one of the styles on [this list](https://github.com/citation-style-language/styles) (without the `.csl` ending).
+   ...naming one of the styles in the [CSL style repository](https://github.com/citation-style-language/styles) (leave off the `.csl` ending).
 Note from the CSL maintainers:

    > To quickly search the styles in the GitHub [CSL style repository](https://github.com/citation-style-language/styles) by file name, press “t” to activate GitHub’s [File Finder](https://github.com/blog/793-introducing-the-file-finder) and start typing.

    Or you can supply your own [CSL](https://citationstyles.org/) file.
-I found the file `physical-review-d.csl` (which is actually on the main list now, but not the previous list version), copied it into my main blog directory, and then added the following to `_config.yml`:
+I found the file `physical-review-d.csl` (which is actually on the main list now, but wasn't in the previous version), copied it into my main blog directory, and then added the following to `_config.yml`:

    ```yaml
    scholar: